 We’re glad you found us.
 As a full-service provider that specializes in autism treatment and other development disabilities, we have the experience, knowledge, and compassion needed to help your whole family unit.

-Autism Learning Partners (formerly Pacific Child & Family Associates) began offering services to children with autism and other development disabilities, and their families, in 1988.
+Autism Learning Partners began offering services to children with autism and other development disabilities, and their families, in 1988.
 The company was an early proponent of Applied Behavior Analysis (ABA) and quickly adopted this clinical methodology as the cornerstone of its services to children and families.
 Autism Learning Partners now offers treatment services in many states across the US, collaborating with doctors, therapists, families, schools, and specialists for complete, effective care.

 The mission of Autism Learning Partners is to provide the highest level of clinical expertise to facilitate significant and sustainable improvement for the individuals and families we serve.

 Autism Learning Partners strives to give hope, support and paths of progress for children and their families living with Autism and related disorders.
-We believe that a tailored, comprehensive care plan managed by our exceptional clinical talent, partnered with love and commitment from the family, allows each child to achieve his or her maximum potential.
+We believe that a tailored, comprehensive care plan managed by our exceptional clinical talent, partnered with love and commitment from the family, allows each child to achieve their maximum potential.

 We employ proven, scientific therapies customized to each family and child.
 We’re happy to talk to you through which services are best for your situation.